psychemist/Computer-Programming-Free-Resources/README.md

 the link between topics.
 Kowledge builds on knowledge.
 I advice you do same.
 - All courses on edX and Coursera have a free version but you can apply for financial aid or to be an auditor to get access to assignments and certificates.
 That is not totally necessary.
 Be on the lookout for scholarships from companies too, they are always flying around.
 - These are not the alpha and omega for learning.
 They are resources that left a lasting, good impression.
-I am only able to say this because i spent longer
+I am only able to say this because I have spent a longer period of time going through them.
+You do not have to suffer the same.
 - You can do this.
 Period.
 End of story.
 The questions is, _do you want to?_

 ### :computer: Introduction to Programming and Computer Science